Settings in production

 return

-They will be available in the managment portal as the following:
+They will be available in the management portal as the following:

 Custom settings